-As kaitiaki (guardians) of Owhaoko, sustainability is paramount and deeply embedded in all we do.
+As kaitiaki (guardians) of Owhaoko land, sustainability is paramount and deeply embedded in all we do.
 “Leaving the land better than when we came to it” is what guides us.

-Owhaoko® honey is proudly produced by Owhaoko A East and A1B Blocks Trust – a collective of trustees with goals to ensure productivity and benefits for future generations of landowners and their whanau (family).
+Owhaoko® honey and Te Whare Ruruhau exclusive wilderness cabin are proudly produced by Owhaoko A East and A1B Blocks Trust – a collective of trustees with goals to ensure productivity and benefits for future generations of landowners and their whanau (family).

 THE STORY BEHIND OUR TOHU